 RFCUNY requires all Bus Transportation/ Tour Bus companies to prove liability limits of at least $3M per occurrence and aggregate for both commercial general liability and auto liability insurance.
 If the insured has umbrella liability coverage that can raise these limits to the required $3M level, RFCUNY will deem this acceptable.

-Insurance documentation is required in advance of preparing any construction or construction-related contract (architect, engineer, etc.) due to the nature and complexity of construction work.
-No work is to commence on any RFCUNY project without the proper insurance certification on hand.
-A subcontractor or sub-subcontractor hired by the general contractor must maintain liability insurance.
+Insurance documentation is required in advance of starting any construction or construction-related contract (architect, engineer, etc.) due to the nature and complexity of construction work.
+No work shall commence on any RFCUNY project without the proper insurance certification on hand.
+A subcontractor or sub-subcontractor hired by the general contractor must maintain liability insurance for the entire duration of the construction project and provide us with their Certificate(s) of Insurance (COI).

-A contractor, architect, and engineer must provide at least the following certificates:
+A contractor, architect, and engineer must provide the following certificates:

 Professional Liability and Automobile Liability are usually listed on the Accord 25 certificate.